 The mutual stock exchange relations between Switzerland and the UK have now returned to normal: to this end, the UK government recognised Swiss stock exchange regulation as equivalent and submitted this decision to the UK parliament.
 The recognition of equivalence came into force on 3 February 2021, whereupon Switzerland was able to deactivate its protective measure in relation to the UK.
 On the same day, FINMA granted the necessary recognitions to UK trading platforms, meaning that trading in Swiss shares could resume on UK markets.

-The Swiss protective measure vis-à-vis the EU remains in force without change.
+The Swiss protective measure vis-à-vis the EU thus remains in force without change.
+With the proposal, the Federal Council wishes to continue to avoid adverse effects that threaten Switzerland as a stock exchange, financial centre and business location due to the lack of stock market equivalence with the EU.
 The Federal Council remains of the opinion that Switzerland meets all the requirements for unrestricted recognition of the equivalence of Swiss stock exchange regulation by the EU.
 The Federal Council's objective and the best solution for all affected market players in Switzerland and abroad therefore remain an unlimited extension of stock market equivalence.